kaiiyer/rajappan/privacy/README.md

 - [WhatsApp’s Privacy Policy, The privacy and security of your personal messaging](https://faq.whatsapp.com/general/security-and-privacy/answering-your-questions-about-whatsapps-privacy-policy/?lang=en)

-- [Telegram Privacy Policy, 4.
-Keeping Your Personal Data Safe] (https://telegram.org/privacy#10-deleting-data)
+- [Telegram Privacy Policy for keeping Your Personal Data Safe] (https://telegram.org/privacy#10-deleting-data)

 - [The No More Ransom Project] (https://www.nomoreransom.org/en/index.html)

 - [The Best Password Managers for 2021] (https://in.pcmag.com/password-managers/36444/the-best-password-managers-for-2020)

 - [Are free VPNs safe?
 7 things to know before using free VPNs] (https://us.norton.com/internetsecurity-privacy-are-free-vpns-safe.html)

+-   [The Ultimate List](https://www.ghacks.net/2015/12/28/the-ultimate-online-privacy-test-resource-list/) Several interesting tools to perform various checks against your browser, connection, emails and so forth.